incognitoPants/reproduce-chexnet-covid/README.md

 - `preds.csv`: individual probabilities for each finding in each test set image predicted by retrained model

-## Train your own model!
+## Train your own model
-Please note: a GPU is required to train the model.
+A GPU is required to train the model.
 You will encounter errors if you do not have a GPU available and CUDA installed and you attempt to retrain.
 With a GPU, you can retrain the model with `retrain.py`.
 Make sure you download both required datasets before trying this.
 If you run out of GPU memory, reduce `BATCH_SIZE` from its default setting of 32.

 If you do not have a GPU, but wish to retrain and verify the results, you can set up a cloud instance with a dedicated GPU using AWS or Google Cloud.
 The price depending on your chosen environment and GPU will be around 1-3 USD per hour.

-A sample of 621 test NIH chest x-rays enriched for positive pathology is included with the repo to faciliate immediate use and exploration in the `Explore Predictions.ipynb` notebook.
-The [full NIH dataset](https://nihcc.app.box.com/v/ChestXray-NIHCC) and the [COVID-19 Radiography Database](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database) are required for model retraining.
+In our testing, AWS is easier to deploy.

 ## Acknowledgements